sgoldenlab/simba/docs/ROI_tutorial_new.md

 >Note: If you are aligning a **Rectangle or Circle** with a second ROI, then the entire shape will move and the coordinates of the ear-tag selected in `Step 2` will inherit the same coordinates as the ear-tag selected in `Step 3`.
 If you are aligning a **Polygon** with a second ROI, then only the the ear-tag selected in `Step 2` will move and inherit the same coordinates as the ear-tag selected in `Step 3`.
 If you want to align several edges a polygon with edges in a second ROI, proceed to repeat `Step 2` and `Step 3` for those edges.

+### Change ROI attributes

+1. To change the attributes of an already-created ROI, begin by selecting the ROI which attributes you want to change in the `Select ROI` drop-down menu.
+Next, click on `Change ROI` and a new menu window should pop open.

+2. To change the ROI name, enter a new name in the `Shape name` entry box.
+To change the shape thickness, ear-tag size, or shape color, use the associated dropdown menus.
+Once done, click on `Save`.
+Your ROI with new attributes should show in the left frame.

+## Apply shapes from another video